 Neonatal lupus erythematosus is rare, but today, at-risk pregnancies, such as pregnancies of people who have SLE, can be monitored closely.
 Neonatal lupus erythematosus can often be diagnosed before birth.

 An unborn baby can be monitored in the womb, and further testing can be done if a weak heartbeat is detected.
 Treatment can be given before birth or immediately after birth to reduce the risk of heart-related complications.

 An unborn baby’s heart can be monitored in the womb with echocardiograms, and the birth-parent’s blood can be tested for anti-Ro/SSA and anti-La/SSB antibodies to confirm the diagnosis if a weak heartbeat has been detected.

-It’s most common for lupus to begin and be diagnosed when someone is between 15 and 44 years old.
+It’s most common symptoms of lupus begin when someone is between 15 and 44 years old.
 However, some people with SLE are diagnosed with what’s known as late-onset lupus.
 Late-onset lupus symptoms typically begin at around age 59.
 Symptoms can be vague and easy to mistake for simple symptoms of aging.

 Even doctors sometimes mistake late-onset lupus for types of arthritis or other autoimmune conditions.
 However, the overall diagnostic process is the same.
-Your symptoms, along with urine testing, bloodwork, and biopsies, will all be part of confirming a diagnosis.
+Your symptoms, along with urine testing, bloodwork, and biopsies, will all be reviewed by a doctor to help confirm a diagnosis.